Pedro Luís Pereira de Sousa

 Pedro Luís Pereira de Sousa (December 13, 1839 – July 16, 1884) was a Brazilian poet, politician, orator and lawyer, adept of the "Condorist" movement.
 He is the patron of the 31st chair of the Brazilian Academy of Letters.

 Life

-Pedro Luís was born in Araruama, in 1839.
+Pereira de Sousa was born in Araruama in 1839.
 He made his primary studies in the Instituto Freeze, in Nova Friburgo, where he met Casimiro de Abreu.
 Graduated in Law in the Faculdade de Direito da Universidade de São Paulo in 1860, he established himself as a lawyer in Rio de Janeiro.
 A deputy between 1864–1866 and 1878–1881, he would also become minister of Foreign Affairs in 1880 and the governor of Bahia in 1882.
 Among many others, he was decorated with the Order of the Rose.